trhallam/segysak/docs/index.rst

  - **Integrates with the existing Python scientific stack**

   - Leverage Xarray_ for easy coordinate management merging and plotting
-  - Inheritted compatibility with core Python libraries (NumPy_, Scipy and Pandas_).
+  - Inherited compatibility with core Python libraries (NumPy_, Scipy and Pandas_).
   - Works well with matplotlib_ and Pyvista_

  - **Scalability**